-Equity interest December 31, 2019 Country of incorporation FAGE USA Dairy Industry, Inc. 100.0% USA U.S. operating subsidiary with its primary activity being the operation of the Group's U.S. yogurt production facility and the distribution of its products in the U.S. FAGE USA, Corp. - USA U.S. operating subsidiary with its primary activity being the provision of sales and marketing services to FAGE USA Dairy Industry, Inc. - merged with and into FAGE USA Dairy Industry, Inc. on December 20, 2019.
+Equity interest December 31, Country of 2020 incorporation FAGE USA Dairy Industry, Inc. 100.0% USA U.S. operating subsidiary with its primary activity being the operation of the Group's U.S. production facility and the distribution of its products in the U.S. FAGE Greece Dairy Industry Single Member S.A.
+100.0% Greece Greek operating subsidiary with its primary activity being the operation of the Group's Greek production facilities and distribution of its products in Greece.
+FAGE U.K. Limited 100.0% United Kingdom Distribution network covering the United Kingdom.